atb5498/password-generator/README.md

 # Getting Started

 1. Click the START button
-2. The user is prompted to enter a character length between 8 and 128
+2. User is prompted to enter a character length between 8 and 128
-3. The user is asked to confirm whether to include lowercase letters?
+3. User is asked to confirm whether to include lowercase letters?
-4. The user is asked to confirm whether to include uppercase letters?
+4. User is asked to confirm whether to include uppercase letters?
-5. The user is asked to confirm whether to include numbers?
+5. User is asked to confirm whether to include numbers?
-6. The user is asked to confirm whether to include special characters?
+6. User is asked to confirm whether to include special characters?
-7. Randomly generated password is displyed
+7. Randomly generated password is displayed

 # Built With